Société de l'assurance automobile du Québec

 Responsibilities and Smart Solutions

-If you are going out and intend to drink alcohol, leave your car at home and choose an alternative.
-There are many solutions!
-The important thing is to think about it before heading out.
+If you are going out and intend to drink alcohol, leave your car at home and choose an alternative solution to get home.
+There are many!
+The important thing is to make a plan before heading out.

 Alternatives